MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 - [Malware detection](kubernetes-nodes-malware.md) - Kubernetes nodes are scanned for malware.
 A security alert is generated for the customer to review and remediate.

-> [!Note]
-> Malware detection for AKS nodes is available only for Defender for Containers or Defender for Servers P2 enabled environments that have **Agentless scanning for machines** enabled.

 The Kubernetes nodes protections are provided by taking snapshots of node pool disks for scanning.
 See the [Agentless scanning architecture description](./concept-agentless-data-collection.md#how-agentless-scanning-works) for details.

 ## Enable agentless scanning for machines